 ADD TOPPINGS- You have so many delicious options like pickles, bacon, caramelized onions, sliced red onions, pickled jalapenos, tomatoes, onion rings,

 SAUCE IT UP- I am obsessed with Sriracha aioli and it is what we use in this recipe.
-But, you can substitute it for ketchup, mustard, Carolina Gold BBQ Sauce, fry sauce, Chipotle Southwest Sauce, garlic sauce, or Apple Butter BBQ Sauce.
+But, you can substitute it for Burger Sauce, ketchup, mustard, Carolina Gold BBQ Sauce, fry sauce, Chipotle Southwest Sauce, garlic sauce, or Apple Butter BBQ Sauce.

 BUNS- Try this recipe with King’s Hawaiian rolls, mini pretzel buns, or even brioche sliders.